tabdroid-1/bgfx.cmake/README.md

 Adding these `SHADERS` as source files to a target will run `shaderc` at build time and they will rebuild if either the contents of the `SHADERS` or the `VARYING_DEF` change.

+Logs generated from compilation will be located in the `bgfx_tool_logs` directory within the build folder.

 #### Examples: Generating shaders as headers
 ```cmake
 bgfx_compile_shaders(